The Journey of Grace Among the Leavings from book to stage...

 The playwrights, Kari Catton and Dennis Darling, have recently adapted Grace Among the Leavings to the stage.
-To see photographs and for information about upcoming performances (May 22, 23, 24, 2015), visit our Events page here.
+To see photographs and for information about past and upcoming performances, visit our Events page here.

 Praise for GRACE AMONG THE LEAVINGS: